-The risk of HIV transmission from a pregnant woman to her baby is significantly reduced if the mother takes medications during pregnancy, labor, and delivery and her baby takes medications for the first six weeks of life.
+The risk of HIV transmission from a pregnant woman to her baby is significantly reduced if the mother takes ART during pregnancy, labor, and delivery and her baby takes ART for the first six weeks of life.
 Even shorter courses of treatment are effective, though not as optimal.
 The key is to be tested for HIV as early as possible in pregnancy.
 In consultation with their physician, many women opt to avoid breastfeeding to minimize the risk of transmission after the baby is born.

 Must Read Articles Related to HIV/AIDS

 HIV/AIDS - Diagnosis

 How was your HIV/AIDS diagnosed?

 What prevention measures do you use to avoid getting HIV?

 What treatments have effectively managed your HIV/AIDS infection?